eliasdorneles/eliasdorneles.github.io/site/blog/so-i-m-releasing-a-single.md

 Title: So I'm releasing a single!
 Date: 2023-05-01 20:00
 Author: Elias Dorneles
+Lang: en
+Slug: so-i-m-releasing-a-single

 <center><img width="400" src="{static}/images/cover_tqqesls.jpg" /></center>

-I have written a bunch of songs over the years, their lyrics are scribbled down on a personal archive and there are some terrible home-made (phone-made!) recordings of them laying around, stuff that I've shared with friends and family over WhatsApp and the like.
+I have written a few songs over the years, their lyrics are scribbled down on a personal archive and there are some terrible home-made (phone-made!) recordings of them laying around, stuff that I've shared with friends and family over WhatsApp and the like.